Equal Access: Universal Design of Physical Spaces

 Section 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act of 1990, and the Americans with Disabilities Act Amendments of 2008 prohibit discrimination against individuals with disabilities.
 According to these laws, no otherwise qualified person with a disability shall, solely by reason of his or her disability, be excluded from the participation in, be denied the benefits of, or be subjected to discrimination under any program or activity of a public entity.
 This means that physical spaces should be accessible to qualified students with disabilities.

-- is able to fully benefit from resources and courses
+- is able to fully benefit from resources and courses, and

 A Process for Universal Design